 Our best egg recipes were concocted for breakfast and brunch in kitchens around the world for our Weekend Eggs series.
-As Easter is ending, we still have eggs on our minds, and the breakfast for dinner trend isn’t going anywhere, I thought it time to re-present our best egg recipes as dinner, supper and lunch ideas.
+However, as the breakfast for dinner trend isn’t going anywhere, I thought it time to re-present our best egg recipes as a collection of breakfast for dinner, supper and lunch ideas.

-The 22 best egg recipes I’ve chosen include everything from the heavenly Asian crab omelette, above, and creamy scrambled eggs with Arabic lamb sausages and za’atar toast to a Spanish chorizo and caramelised onion frittata and a spicy North African chakchouka recipe.
+The 22 best egg recipes I’ve compiled for this collection of breakfast for dinner, supper and lunch ideas, include everything from the heavenly Asian crab omelette, above, and creamy scrambled eggs with Arabic lamb sausages and za’atar toast to a Spanish chorizo and caramelised onion frittata and a spicy North African chakchouka recipe.
 All breakfast eggs dishes well suited to dinner, supper or lunch.

 Terence typically whipped up his best egg recipes for his Weekend Eggs series from around the world for our breakfast or brunch, however, following a deluge of breakfast for dinner recipes from around the (food) web in recent months it occurred to me that many of his best egg recipes would also serve as an easy dinner or supper or lunch dish.